image

 Peptic ulcers can cause the following if untreated:

-• Intestinal bleeding: Blood loss can be gradual and cause anaemia, or it can be severe.
-Black or bloody faeces or vomit might result from significant blood loss.
+• Intestinal bleeding: Blood loss can be gradual and cause anemia, or it can be severe.
+Black or bloody feces or vomit might result from significant blood loss.

 • Perforation.
-When your stomach or small intestine are perforated by peptic ulcers, you run the risk of developing a severe abdominal cavity infection (peritonitis).
+When peptic ulcers perforate your stomach or small intestine, you risk developing a severe abdominal cavity infection (peritonitis).

 Also Read About: